MicrosoftDocs/dynamics365smb-docs/business-central/keyboard-shortcuts.md

 For an overview of the most popular keyboard shortcuts, see [Keyboard Shortcuts (PC only)](keyboard-shortcuts-cheatsheet.md).

 > [!TIP]
-> For a graphical, print-friendly overview of the most used keyboard shortcuts, choose the following image.
+> For a graphical, print-friendly view of the most used shortcuts, choose the following image and download the PDF file.
+(PDF Viewer required).
 >
 > [ ![](media/bckeyboardmap-inline.png) ](media/keyboard_shortcuts.pdf)